M4RI4N4B4RC3N4S/DP-CS-Notes-Tasks/README.md

 # DP-CS-Notes-Tasks
-notes and tasks from IB Diploma CompSci
+These are my notes and tasks from my IB Diploma Computer Sciencec class.

 # CONTENTS
 8/24     4th Industrial Revolution